33 Sights in Szczecin, Poland (with Map and Images)

 Kościół Niepokalanego Serca Najświętszej Marii Panny

-The church of the Immaculate Heart of the Blessed Virgin Mary - a Gothic single -nave church with a transept, built of brick on a granite foundation.
-One of the few churches of Szczecin with preserved baroque equipment.
-The temple is located at the Stołczyn estate, at the intersection of Nehringa and Kościelna streets.
-He belongs to the parish of the Immaculate Heart of the Blessed Virgin Mary in Szczecin-Stolczyn.
+The Church of the Immaculate Heart of the Blessed Virgin Mary – a Gothic single-nave church with a transept, built of brick on a granite foundation.
+One of the few churches in Szczecin with preserved Baroque furnishings.
+The temple is located in the Stołczyn housing estate, at the intersection of Nehringa and Kościelna streets.
+It belongs to the parish of the Immaculate Heart of the Blessed Virgin Mary in Szczecin-Stołczyn.

 Wikipedia: Kościół Niepokalanego Serca Najświętszej Marii Panny w Szczecinie (PL)